CubicZebra/fcpp/README.md

 # A Modern C/CPP Library Build System

-This project is a C/C++ library built using Conan 2.0, featuring modern C and C++ standards support and module capabilities.
+This project is a C/C++ library built using Conan 2.0, featuring modern C and C++ standard support and module capabilities.

 ## Badges